-The TBU Class I facilities shall be manned 24 hours per day by trained and qualified operators while injection is occurring.
-During injection, the well injection pressure, tubing-casing (inner) annulus pressure, injection rate, will be monitored on a continuous basis.
-Out-of-limit alarms and shut-off systems will be installed and the injection facility plant shall be monitored by trained and qualified operators during injection.
-Visual and automatic monitoring of the tubing-casing (inner annulus) and tubing pressures will occur routinely with pre-set, out-of-limit alarms to inform supervisory personnel.
+Recording and non-recording injection pressure gauges, inner annulus (IA) and outer annulus (OA) gauges, injection rate gauges, and temperature gauges will be installed.
+Out-of-limit Alarms and shut-off systems will be installed and the injection facility plant shall be manned by trained and qualified operators during injection.
+Visual and automatic monitoring of the IA and tubing pressures will occur routinely with pre-set, out-of-limit alarms to inform supervisory personnel.